SteveBarnett/Remixing/_thinking/interdependent-intelligence-a-buddhist-take-on-ai-tricycle-webinar.md

 By Nikki Mirghafori - AI Scientist and Dharma Teacher.

+- AI is a mirror of humanity's good and bad past patterns because it's been fed basically all of recorded human knowledge
+- The incentive structures in place influence our ethical compass
+- AI gives us knowledge, not wisdom for decision-making

+## Gathered notes

+- AI is very powerful because it’s a great mimic
+- **AI is a mirror of humanity because of the data we’ve been feeding it**
+- **AI is built off our (humanity's) past habit patterns**
+- **Our ethical compass is influenced by the incentive structures**
+- New technology has always had a social cost, but AI feels more sweeping
+- **Use AI as a support, not a replacement**
+- **Are we offshoring our agency, decision-making?**
+- **These systems give us knowledge but not wisdom**

 ## Raw notes

 [My notes-to-self in square brackets]

 [Felt like a bit of an overview, not too deep dive-y.
 And taking AI as a given.]

-### How can Buddhists guide AI dev?
+### How can Buddhists guide AI development and developers?
 How do we use it?
 Some invitations, considerations.
 Some misperceptions.

 - AI is a technology, like writing or print.
 Tech developments over many centuries.
 There’s always been the question of ethics and bias.
 In developing and using technology.
 - Every decision we make is an ethical decision.